fephil/tali/README.md

 * If using VirtualBox, run in Terminal: `vagrant plugin install vagrant-vbguest`,
 * If using Parallels, run in Terminal: `vagrant plugin install vagrant-parallels`.

-On OSX, Parallels 11 is recommended because it is faster than VirtualBox, but VirtualBox is free to use.
+On OSX, using Parallels 11 is recommended due to its increased speed.
+However, VirtualBox is free.

 **Note:** Lesnar works on Linux or OSX.
 Windows is not supported at this time, but hopefully will be in the future.

-## Project Usage
+## Usage

-TBA
+Once the first time install has been completed, it is an easy process to set up a website.

-### Setup
+### Project Setup

 **Note:** An internet connection is required for downloading the various files required.